-This course is dedicated to the study of frogs, toads, newts and salamanders turtles, snakes, lizards, alligators, and crocodiles.
+This course is dedicated to the study of frogs, toads, newts and salamanders, turtles, snakes, lizards, alligators, and crocodiles.
 Most amphibians have complex life cycles with time spent on land and in the water.
 Their skin must stay moist to absorb oxygen and therefore lacks scales.
 Reptiles have dry skin and seek to live not only on land but in water as well.
 Students in this class will understand the anatomy, physiology, and habitat requirements of these unique animals.
 To do this, students will do a species inventory on our beautiful campus and find, process, and identify each of the species found.
+Inventorying species can influence their status and future management, therefore, we will be recording all species found and contributing the species list to the Forman School archives.